kurtosis-tech/kurtosis/docs/docs/quickstart.md

 Let's review.
 In this tutorial you have:

-- Started a Postgres database
+- Started a Postgres database in an ephemeral, isolated test environment
-- Seeded it by importing a third-party Starlark package
+- Seeded your database by importing an external Starlark package from the internet
-- Added an API server
+- Setup an API server for our database and gracefully handled dynamically generated dependency data
 - Inserted & queried data via the API
-- Parameterized data insertion
+- Parameterized data insertion for future use

 Along the way you've learned about several Kurtosis concepts: